50+ Top Automation Testing Interview Questions and Answers

-QTP (Quick Test Professional) is now known as HP UFT.
-It is a commercial automation tool and supports a very wide range of test environments Web, Desktop, SAP, Delphi, Net, ActiveX, Flex, Java, Oracle, Mobile, PeopleSoft, PowerBuilder, Siebel, Stingray, Visual Basic amongst others.
+QTP (Quick Test Professional) is now known as Microfocus UFT.
+It is a commercial automation tool and supports an extensive range of test environments: Web, Desktop, SAP, Delphi, Net, ActiveX, Flex, Java, Oracle, Mobile, PeopleSoft, PowerBuilder, Siebel, Stingray, and Visual Basic, amongst others.

 The scripting language is VBScript.
-The tool gels well with HP ALM (Test Management Tool) and HP LoadRunner (Performance Testing Tool).
+The tool gels well with ALM (Test Management Tool) and LoadRunner (Performance Testing Tool).

-Salient features of QTP include Business Process Testing, keyword driven framework, XML support, robust checkpoints, test results.
+Salient features of QTP include Business Process Testing, keyword-driven framework, XML support, robust checkpoints, and test results.